Aventyret/solarplexus/docs/guide/config.md

 Configuration in a json file can be conveniant, but in some cases you need more flexibility.

-Perhaps to att translations to block names or custom controls, or to make the configration conditional – for instance if you want different blocks in differnt network sites with the same theme.
+Perhaps to add translations to block names or custom controls, or to make the configuration conditional – for instance if you want different blocks in different network sites with the same theme.

 In these cases you can use the filter `splx_config` to make dynamic adjustments to the configuration.
 This is an example of how you could add translations to your block titles: